Wichita Airport Authority to host job fair

 WICHITA, Kan.
-(KSNW) — The Wichita Airport Authority is hosting a job fair from 4 to 7 p.m. on Wednesday, April 26, at the DoubleTree Hotel Ballroom, 2098 S Airport Rd.
+(KSNW) — The Wichita Airport Authority is hosting a job fair from 4 to 7 p.m. on Wednesday, April 26, at the DoubleTree Hotel Ballroom, 2098 S. Airport Road.

 “Attendees will have the opportunity to learn about employment opportunities with the